SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 $git checkout -b [branch_name]
 ```

-Please see the [github help page](https://help.github.com) for more information.
+Please see the [Github help page](https://help.github.com) for more information.